publicdocs/wildfire-data-archive/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+NOTE: Contributions you make to this project are under the INBOUND-LICENSE (CC0 1.0 Universal), which supersedes Section 5 of the License.

 ````